gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 ### All Done

 Congratulations!
-Your home page shows the titles of your two articles, along with the links to them.
+Your homepage shows the titles of your two articles, along with the links to them.
 The articles themselves are still empty.
 But, let's take a moment to appreciate what we've done, so far!

-Your home page template (`layouts/index.html`) now renders output dynamically.
+Your homepage template (`layouts/index.html`) now renders output dynamically.
 Believe it or not, by inserting the range command inside those doubled curly braces, you've learned everything you need to know &mdash; essentially &mdash; about developing a theme.

 All that's left is understanding which of your templates renders each content file, and becoming more familiar with the commands for the template engine.